Accreditation & Approvals

 The Diagnostic Medical Sonography (DMS) specialized associate degree program (General, Cardiac, and Vascular concentrations) is accredited by the Commission on Accreditation for Allied Health Education Programs (CAAHEP).

-The specialized associate degree Medical Assistant programs in State College and Altoona are accredited by the Accrediting Bureau of Health Education Schools (ABHES).
-Upon successful completion of the Medical Assistant program, State College and Altoona graduates are eligible to apply to take the Certified Medical Assistant (CMA) examination.
+The specialized associate degree Medical Assistant program is accredited by the Accrediting Bureau of Health Education Schools (ABHES).
+Upon successful completion of the Medical Assistant program, graduates are eligible to apply to take the Certified Medical Assistant (CMA) examination through the American Association of Medical Assistants (AAMA).